 Are they blackheads?

 Here's where it gets a little confusing: Yes, strawberry legs involve dead skin, hair, and bacteria trapped within your pores.
 But are they blackheads?
 Not usually.
 While blackheads can certainly be to blame, KP or razor burn are the more common culprits.
 You can experience blackheads (and whiteheads and pimples, for that matter) anywhere on the body you have hair follicles, but it's unlikely blackheads would cover your legs entirely.

 You're probably thinking: "But the dots on my legs are dark!
 Like blackheads!"
 But take a good look at those bumps: Do they come to a "head" as blackheads typically do, or is the darker color seemingly under the skin?
 If it's the latter, you may just be noticing the hair becoming trapped within the follicle, not necessarily a blackhead.
 Even if you have lighter hair, when the follicle is exposed to air (after you shave, for instance) the open pore may oxidize and become dark.

 Sure, they may be relatively harmless, but they aren't so cute to look at.
 The good news is, there are some derm-approved ways to keep those bumps at bay, even if you suffer from that hereditary condition.
 Here, the do's and don'ts of dealing with strawberry legs:

-Ciraldo also suggests using a loofah at least twice a week on dry skin before you shower (a take on dry brushing, if you will).
+If you don't have a proper dry brush, Ciraldo also suggests using a loofah at least twice a week on dry skin before you shower.
 "This will physically exfoliate a lot of the dead cell bumps," she explains.